Study abroad does not have to be expensive

 If you study through a semester-long GO Long program, you'll be charged Susquehanna tuition and continue to have access to your Susquehanna financial aid.
 Tuition exchange may be applied to all SU in GO Long programs.
 Other approved GO long programs are not eligible for tuition exchange.
 Tuition exchange recipients should contact our student financial services staff.

-With the exception of Federal Work-Study, you'll receive the same scholarships, grants and loans that that you would if you remained on campus.
+With the exception of Federal Work-Study, you'll receive the same scholarships, grants and loans that you would if you remained on campus.

 Since living and travel expenses vary by program, our student financial services staff will determine a budget for a particular program of study.
 The financial aid that the university can provide will be based upon these total expenses.